About Judy Arazoza of Grateful Fitness NY

-Helping women master fitness and nutrition, with a grateful heart.
+Helping women master fitness over 40 and healthy nutrition, and gratitude.

 I completely understand your frustrations, because I was just like you.